Math 2003 -Fall 2014

 Cheating: A score of zero will be given on any assignment where cheating occurs.
 Cheating includes, but is not limited to copying answers off other students’ tests, submitting another person’s work as your own, and having crib sheets during a test.
 Repeated acts of cheating may result in your withdrawal from the course.

 Classroom etiquette: Please be courteous of others' rights in the classroom.
 Do not disrupt their right to learn by inappropriate talking (talking during lecture or while others are asking or answering questions), whispering, or other immature acts.
 Please turn cell phones to silent.
 If you need your cell phone for emergency purposes (EMT, firefighters, sick family member, etc.) this is certainly allowed.
 Each student is also held to "Student Code of Conduct" as specified in the student handbook.
-Violation of this student code may result in withdrawal from the course.
+Violation of this student code may result in a mandatory withdrawal from the course or a failing grade.

 Withdrawals: Withdrawal from this course is not automatic.
 You will need to initiate a withdrawal from this course by completing the form in the Records Office or through webadvisor.
 IVCC has the right to rescind a withdrawal in cases of academic dishonesty or at the professor’s discretion.
 If you do not initiate a withdrawal, you may receive a letter grade for this course.Students should be aware of the impact of a withdrawal on full-time status for insurance purposes and for financial aid.
 It is highly recommended that students meet with their instructor or with a counselor before withdrawing from a class to discuss if a withdrawal is the best course of action for that particular student.
 Please see your course schedule for the last day to withdraw.